 9 Steps to Start an Online Life Coaching Business

-Understanding your competition can help you plan your business to make it stand out.
-This could mean looking at successful life coaching businesses to see what they’re doing right.
+Understanding your competition can help you market your business to make it stand out.
+It's a good idea to look at successful life coaching businesses to see what they’re doing right.
 You can also think about where there might be room for improvement.

 2. Identify Your Target Audience